Need to talk? Call 1800 882 436.

 The best treatment is to identify the cause and then try to prevent or minimise your child’s contact with it.

 During the pollen season, it can help to keep your child indoors in the mornings and avoid parks (and any grassy areas) where possible.
-Removing any plants in your home and yard that cause the allergy can also reduce symptoms
+Removing any plants in your home and yard that cause the allergy can also reduce symptoms.

-• removing sources of mould and dampness
+• Remove sources of mould and dampness.

 Another option for severe allergic symptoms is specific allergen immunotherapy.
 It is a long-term treatment.
-Your doctor will be able to advise you whether this treatment is suitable for your child.
+Your doctor will be able to advise whether this treatment is suitable for your child.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: March 2021
+Last reviewed: March 2023

 Back To Top